tobiasbriones/blog/philosophy/experience/this-article-represents-a-milestone-for-me-2022-12-18/index.md

 up with a homogeneous whole.
 To compose they need no have impurities so be cohesive or homogeneous.

+Also notice how the unit of abstraction in FP is the function *itself*! while in alternative paradigms you have to come out with arbitrary (heterogeneous) workarounds.

 Imagine if I talk about some off-topic then I wouldn't be able to compose sections since if one only section is not able to build a united itself, then it's even worse adding more together, they're ending nowhere.